thapaBurg/thapaday02/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
       *   Apply to the University of Lynchburg (or other American universities)

       *   Successful Admissions

       *   Preparation for academics, university life, career, US immigration, and more

       *   Free resources for international students in USA

-      Select below.

       Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the